igorski/weltkriegsimulator/README.md

 The only requirement on your system is to have Node.js installed.
 With Node installed, you can resolve all dependencies via command line using:

-    npm install
+`npm install`

-You can start the dev mode by running:
+You can start the dev mode by running Grunt.
+If you don't have Grunt CLI installed globally, you can reference the binary in the node modules folder, .e.g.: _ ./node_modules/grunt-cli/bin/grunt_

-    grunt dev
+`grunt dev`

 This mode will launch a local server allowing you to debug the application from your browser through the local URL _http://localhost:3000_.
 When you make changes / additions to the source files, a watcher will register the changes, rebuild the application and refresh the browser so you can see the effect of your